hcholab/sfgwas-lmm/README.md

 where `[Party ID]` is set to 1 or 2 for the two compute parties.

 Note that a third auxiliary party with ID 0 also needs to run together with the main parties to facilitate the protocol.
-Its data folder needs to contain only the `blockSizes.txt` file copied over from either party 1 or party 2 folder, after that one is preprocessed.

 However, if you wish to preprocess all data manually, the steps to do that are explained below.